 The funny thing is, we’ve moved around before and getting boxes was never quite so difficult.
 But for some reason, we could hardly find a few boxes.
 Just our bad luck!

-Plus, my husband had to go back to work and my oldest son had already started school, so there was no one around to help me pack except my youngest son.
+Plus, my husband had to go back to work and my oldest son had already started school, so there was no one around to help me pack except my 8-year-old and my 3-year-old.
 Great, just great.

 After the few boxes ran out, I got creative.
 I stuffed things into suitcases and backpacks, I wrapped bunches of clothes in blankets, I put things in garbage bags.
 I realized boxes are really overestimated.